 ASPSU president-elect Adam Rahmlow was arrested outside of the Dixie Tavern last summer, according to Portland Police Bureau reports.

 ASPSU president-elect Adam Rahmlow was arrested outside of the Dixie Tavern last summer, according to Portland Police Bureau reports.
-Initial charges included disorderly conduct, harassment, interfering with a peace officer, resisting arrest and attempted assault of a police officer.
+He was charged with disorderly conduct, harassment, interfering with a peace officer, resisting arrest and attempted assault of a police officer.

 A jury convicted Rahmlow of one count of resisting arrest, for which he served a sentence of three days in Multnomah County Jail.
-He was acquitted of all other charges, including the Portland Police Bureau’s accusation that he head-butted a female officer.
+He was acquitted of all other charges.

 “The head-butting never occurred, per jury decision,” Rahmlow said.